-- Ensure immediate safety and security of victim; - Respond to victim's physical and emotional needs; - Determine need for emergency medical care; - Ask sexual assault victim if the suspected assailant is at the crime scene; - Ask victim for description and/or identification of assailant and broadcast be-on-the lookout message for the suspect; - Advise victim of evidence preservation steps at the crime scene which may include the victim, immediate possessions of the victim of evidentiary value, and the scene itself; - Preserve the crime scene (if sexual assault was recent).
-Contact supervisor/investigations division for possible activation of SANE nurse; - Ask victim if the assistance of a family member or friend is needed and make appropriate contact; - Arrange transportation for the victim to and from LiveSafe Resources, unless emergency medical care is needed;

-- Complete incident report by obtaining preliminary information; interview with the witnesses, victim, and initial reporter of the crime; - Inform the victim a sexual assault advocate will be meeting them at the location.
+- Ensure immediate safety and security of victim; - Respond to victim's physical and emotional needs; - Determine need for emergency medical care; - Ask sexual assault victim if the suspected assailant is at the crime scene; - Ask victim for description and/or identification of assailant and broadcast be-on-the lookout message for the suspect; - Advise victim of evidence preservation steps; - Preserve the crime scene (if sexual assault was recent).
+Contact supervisor/investigations division for possible activation of SANE nurse; - Ask victim if the assistance of a family member or friend is needed and make appropriate contact; - Complete incident report by obtaining preliminary information; interview with the witnesses, victim, and initial reporter of the crime; - Inform the victim a sexual assault advocate will be meeting them at the location.